Conjectural Variations in Competitive Dynamic Pricing: A Learning Foundation via Experimentation Design and Feedback Structure: Introduction

 The digitization of commerce, the growth of online marketplaces, and rapid improvements in technology have made it feasible to adjust prices at high frequency and to measure demand responses at scale, accelerating the use of experimentation and algorithmic pricing in practice.
 Recent papers document large-scale randomized pricing interventions, including discounts and promotions, e.g., a randomized field experiment on Alibaba involving more than 100 million customers \cite{Zhang2020AlibabaPromotions}, as well as a pricing meta-experiment on Airbnb \cite{Holtz2025AirbnbMetaExperiment}, just to name a few.
 In addition to large-scale experimentation by platforms themselves, a substantial number of third-party sellers deploy algorithmic pricing (e.g., \cite{chen2016empirical,calzolari2025pricing}).

 These developments have motivated a growing operations literature on dynamic pricing with demand learning through experimentation and the practical constraints such experimentation faces in the field.
 Yet most of the theoretical analysis focuses on a single seller learning demand in isolation, abstracting away from the competitive environments in which experimentation is often deployed \cite{BesbesZeevi2009,Cheung2017LimitedExperimentation}.
 Moving from a single seller to competition is challenging because learning and experimentation interact across firms: when multiple competitors experiment at the same time, each firm’s measured treatment effects can be distorted by rivals’ contemporaneous actions, creating bias in inference and decision-making (see \cite{Waisman2025ParallelExperimentation} for discussion in the context of online advertising).
-At the same time, a rapidly growing simulation and computational literature shows that competitive learning dynamics can generate persistent supra-competitive outcomes, including forms of tacit algorithmic collusion, even when firms deploy standard learning algorithms aimed only at maximizing their own revenues \cite{Calvano2020AER,Hansen2021AlgorithmicCollusion}.
-Despite these insights, theoretical results characterizing the long-run outcomes of practical bandit-feedback pricing algorithms in competitive markets remain limited.
-This paper takes a step toward bridging this gap by analyzing a simple bandit-feedback dynamic pricing algorithm and proving that its learning dynamics converge to a static equilibrium.
-Moreover, the limiting equilibrium is pinned down by the learning bias induced by correlated experimentation.
+At the same time, a rapidly growing simulation and computational literature shows that competitive learning dynamics can generate supra-competitive outcomes.
+Despite these insights, theoretical results characterizing the long-run outcomes of practical pricing algorithms in competitive markets remain limited.
+This paper takes a step toward bridging this gap by analyzing a simple dynamic pricing algorithm and proving that its learning dynamics converge to a static equilibrium.
+Moreover, the limiting equilibrium is pinned down by the learning bias induced by correlated experimentation and the feedback structure in the market.